iamtango/Nextjs_Project/README.md

 ## Layout

 - App Directory must include root layout & the Root Layout is server component & cannot be set to client component.
-- In the Mainlayout we must need to incluse the Html and body tag.
+- In the Mainlayout we must need to include the Html and body tag.
-- we can create multiple layout or we can say seprate layout for each individual routes.
+- we can create multiple layout or we can say separate layout for each individual routes.

 #### template.js